ess-dmsc-dram/documents/meeting_notes/July_2018/ISIS_visit_agenda.md

 #### Mantid Workbench
-Martyn to lead discussion on this
+Martyn to lead discussion on this.
+Slides [here](https://docs.google.com/presentation/d/15xS9bZqqOzbeoNatkrybtKfLSO-ytdtHbkWd8fe2SPA/edit?usp=sharing)

+##### Discussions and Actions
+1. Usability testing for workbench could be found from Thomas's group.
+1. No immediate plans allowing us to switch to python 3.
+1. Aiming for a January 2019 release of Workbench.
+Would include essential tools like SliceViewer as well as Scientific Custom Interfaces

 #### MD Work
 * Overview by Dan Nixon